 Fabrics

-Strings, ropes, hoses & wires
+Strings, ropes, hoses and wires are all specifically